A faster algorithm for Vertex Cover parameterized by solution size: A simple branching algorithm

 This can be verified mechanically. \end{proof}

 By \Cref{lem:combinelem}, this combined with the MaxIS-4 algorithm (with $a = 0.71808, b = 0.019442, c = \log 1.137595$) immediately gives runtime $O^*(1.2152^k)$ for degree-4 graphs.

 Although \Cref{alg1thm} is easy to check directly, the choices for the parameters $a$ and $b$ may seem mysterious.
 The explanation is that the most constraining part of the algorithm is dealing with the lower-degree graphs, i.e. solving the problem when the graph has maximum degree $3$.
-The inequality (\ref{amubbb}), which governs this case, should be completely tight: there should be a ``triple point'' with respect to {\tt Branch4Simple}, the MaxIS-3 algorithm, and the algorithm of \Cref{agvc-thm}.
+The inequality (\ref{amubbb}), which governs this case, should exhibit a ``triple point'' with respect to {\tt Branch4Simple}, the MaxIS-3 algorithm, and the algorithm of \Cref{agvc-thm}.
 That is, for chosen parameters $a,b$, we should have

 This allows us to determine $b$ in terms of $a$.
 Then our goal is to minimize $a$ whilst respecting the branching constraints of Eq.~(\ref{amubbb0}).
 This same reasoning will be used for parameters in all our algorithms.
-For example, we can define algorithms for branching on degree 5 and degree 6 vertices.